July 3 – August 31, 2019

 First Thursday art walk August 1 from 6:00 to 8:00 pm

-This group exhibition explores depictions of women and “domestic arts” by women, at the intersection of the intimate and the political.
+Dear Lucy is a group exhibition featuring work by Faith Wilding (with subRosa), Wendy Red Star, Michelle Grabner, Bean Gilsdorf and April Bey.
+It explores depictions of women and “domestic arts” by women, at the intersection of the intimate and the political.
 Ranging from portraits of recognizable public icons, to people unknown to the viewer, to abstraction, the works offer different perspectives on feminism and gender at this cultural moment.
 The artists, who vary widely in conceptual interest, medium, age, place and background, are united by their use of iconographies and materials that embed social critique, theory and direct action deep in their artworks.

 April Bey grew up in the Caribbean (Nassau, Bahamas) and now resides and works in Los Angeles, CA. Bey’s interdisciplinary artworks examine and critique American and Bahamian culture, pop culture feminism, generational theory, social media, AfroFuturism and constructs of race.
 The artist’s practice and material choices are informed by her travels to Canada, Iceland, London, Bali, Dubai, Morocco, Senegal, Nigeria, Benin, Togo and Ghana, West Africa.
 Collections housing Bey’s work include The California African American Museum, The National Art Gallery of The Bahamas and The Current, Baha Mar in Nassau, Bahamas.
 Bey holds a BFA in drawing from Ball State University (2009) and MFA in painting from California State University, Northridge (2014).